Breaking Out of the Friend Zone: How to Confidently Express Your Interest

 Step 6: Handle the Aftermath Like a Champ

-If It's a Yes:
+If it’s a YES:

-• Don't do a victory dance.
-Play it cool.
+• Don’t fist pump or victory dance.

-If It's a No:
+If it’s a NO:

-• Give her space if she needs it.
+• Give her space if needed.